+In some workers’ compensation cases, the injured employee, employer, or the employer’s insurance company may request an independent medical examination, or IME.
+Essentially, this is a second opinion.
 Usually, an IME exam for workers’ comp is requested if one of the parties isn’t satisfied with the diagnosis, prognosis, or care plan provided by the chosen physician.

 What Is the IME Process in Georgia?

 According to the Georgia Workers’ Compensation Act, an employer and the employer’s workers’ compensation insurance provider can request an IME for an injured worker.
-Even though the IME may state that the physician, who is selected by the insurance provider, is impartial and “independent,” they really aren’t.
+Even though the IME may state that the physician, who is selected by the insurance provider, is impartial and “independent,” they really are not.
 In fact, these are doctors who are often known for being hostile toward injured workers and being skeptical regarding the work injuries they have experienced.

 If you are like most people, you probably wonder what happens during the IME.
 During this, there may be physical exams, psychiatric exams, and testing.
-It’s necessary for the employer or the insurance carrier the employer uses to provide an employee with written notice of the IME 10 days before it is scheduled and pay for the worker’s travel costs.
+It is necessary for the employer or the insurance carrier the employer uses to provide an employee with written notice of the IME 10 days before it is scheduled and pay for the worker’s travel costs.
 There is no limit on how many IMEs the insurance company or employer can request during a case.

 What Does the Doctor Look for During an IME?